Yandex Cloud

 2. Under Project resources, click Filestore.

-3. In the row with the file storage, click and select Deactivate.
+3. Next to the file storage, click and select Deactivate.

 Updating a file storageUpdating a file storage